-Overview - The Corporation ended 1995 with a strong financial position and solid capital structure.
-At the end of 1995 the ratio of total debt to total capital increased to 18.5% from 13.5% as of year-end 1994, reflecting increased borrowing to finance acquisitions and repurchase stock.
+Overview: The Corporation continued its commitment to a strong financial position and solid capital structure in 1996.
+At the end of 1996, the ratio of total debt to total capital declined to 17.3% from 18.5% as of year-end 1995, reflecting strong cash flow that enabled the Corporation to invest in its businesses and satisfy its obligations without significantly increasing its total debt.

-Liquidity - The Corporation's working capital declined by \$24.5 million in 1995 after increasing by \$88.6 million in 1994.
-The decrease reflected the Corporation's more aggressive working capital management practices.
-The ratio of current assets to current liabilities was 2.8 to 1 at year-end 1995, compared with 3.7 to 1 at year-end 1994.
-Cash and short-term investments were \$16.2 million, an increase of \$7.2 million from year-end 1994.
+Liquidity: In 1996, the Corporation's working capital increased by \$65.3 million following a decline of \$24.5 million in 1995.
+Acquisitions primarily accounted for the increase in 1996.
+The ratio of current assets to current liabilities was 3.0 to 1 at the end of 1996, compared with 2.8 to 1 at the end of 1995.
+Cash and short-term investments were \$15.4 million, a decrease of \$0.8 million from year-end 1995's \$16.2 million.

-Accounts receivable increased by \$41.7 million to \$610.1 million.
+Accounts receivable increased \$41.7 million to \$651.7 million.
 The growth in accounts receivable was partially offset by the asset securitization program discussed previously and in Note 5.
-Exclusive of the asset securitization, receivables increased by \$141.7 million, reflecting continued strong growth in equipment finance-type leases provided by the Corporation, additional dealer receivables related to higher sales, and acquisitions.
-A majority of the Corporation's accounts receivable reflect purchases of dealers' customers' extended purchase agreements.
-These installment contracts currently average approximately 17 months in duration.
-The remaining accounts receivable include those from dealers, industrial customers, and governments.
-The percentage of total write-offs for bad debts improved to 1.7% of average accounts receivable, reflecting the effectiveness of the Corporation's credit extension and collections practices.
+Exclusive of the asset securitization effected in 1996, receivables increased by \$116.7 million, reflecting continued strong growth in various financing instruments (including extended credit installment contracts and leases) provided by the Corporation, and acquisitions.
+These financing instruments represent a majority of the Corporation's accounts receivable and currently average approximately 20.5 months in duration.
+The remaining accounts receivable include those from dealers, industrial customers and governments.
+The percentage of total write-offs for bad debts improved to 1.5% of average accounts receivable in 1996 from 1.7% in 1995, reflecting the effectiveness of the Corporation's credit extension and collections practices.